Burgestrand/Hallon/README.markdown

 ### … on Mac OS?
 Copy the `libspotify.framework` folder to `/Library/Frameworks/libspotify.framework`, Hallon handles the rest. :)

+## This is awesome!
+I want to help!
+Sweet!
+Just fork Hallon, write your features and make sure you write tests for everything you do.
+Once that’s done, just send a pull request.

 ## What’s the catch?
 There are several!